 For many women and men the pelvic floor is an unknown inner landscape.
-Moreover modern medicine has completely forgotten the significance of the collagenous tissues for a functional pelvic floor.
-We complement the pelvic floor training with the fascial component based upon actual findings of fascia research.
+Moreover modern medicine has completely forgotten the significance of the collagenous tissues for healthy pelvic floor function.
+It is about time to complement the pelvic floor training with the fascial component!

 Yogis call it 'Mula Bandha', Pilates Trainer say 'Powerhouse'.
 In Fascial Training we refer to this myofascial network as the 'inner trampoline'.
 Some years ago modern movement science has documented the importance of a healthy tonus regulation of the pelvic floor.
 Yet conventional training has been mainly focusing on strengthening the muscular layers.
 Actual Fascia Research highlights the significant role of the collagenous network in the inner pelvis to foster healthy pelvic floor function.
-Pelvic floor weakness loss of resilinecy and elastic strength are the loss of tonicity in the collagenous tissues.
-With immediate negative effects for continence, the health back or sexual vitality.
+Pelvic floor weakness, loss of resiliency and elastic strength are due to changes within the collagenous fibres.
+With immediate negative effects for continence, lumbar stability or sexual vitality.
 These recent findings lead to a reorientation in training, which will be less muscular, local and static, but much rather orients towards ecercises which specifically load and tonify fascial tissues.

 This training is an invitation to physiotherapists, movement teachers, health practitioners and fitness coaches.
-Dynamic springing, fascial toning, nourishing rehydration and sensory stimulation expand proven exercises to an effective pelvic floor concept in which a targeted training of the fascia should not be missing.
-We'll show you how.
+Elastic rebound, fascial toning, vitalizing rehydration and sensory stimulation expand proven exercises to an effective pelvic floor concept in which a targeted training of the fascia should needs to be added.
+We'll show you how to precede.

 Foundation 1 (2 days)